 Stanton or Broadway to Chipping Campden (8 miles/13 kms or 4.5 miles/7 kms) Walk up to Broadway Tower, the 18th century folly from where there are fine views across the vale before descending to Chipping Campden, the loveliest of all Cotswold villages, with its covered market place, beautiful ‘wool’ church, almshouses and silversmith.
 Overnight in Chipping Campden.

 Chipping Campden to Moreton in Marsh (7 miles/11 kms) Pass through the charming villages of Broad Campden and Blockley and descend to Batsford, where you may visit the arboretum and falconry centre.
 Finally, a pleasant stroll across meadows to Moreton in Marsh.
 Overnight Moreton in Marsh.

 Departure after breakfast.

-8 nights B and B, luggage transportation each walking day, route notes and maps, local back-up
+8 nights Bed and Breakfast in chosen level of accommodation, luggage transportation each walking day, route notes and maps, local back-up

 Sturdy walking boots and walking socks (with a change of socks in rucksack), rucksack/day pack, 1 x water bottle with 1 litre capacity, insect repellent, sun glasses, sun hat, sun block/cream, compass, torch, first-aid kit

-Mid-April to mid-September.
+April to October.
 Accommodation will be difficult to obtain on UK national holidays unless booked well in advance (and may require an alteration to the programme).